 Because of the pandemic, Gross Domestic Product (GDP) in the Latin America and Caribbean region (excluding Venezuela) is expected to decline 7.9% in 2020.
 A return to growth of 4.0% is expected in 2021.

-At this morning seminar, Martin Rama, Chief Economist for Latin America and the Caribbean Region, will present the report’s main findings.
-The seminar will be held in English, without translation into Japanese.
+At this morning seminar, Martin Rama, Chief Economist for Latin America and the Caribbean Region, presented the report’s main findings.

 8am-9am, Friday October 30, 2020 (Japan Standard Time)